life & food

 Our lamb is hands hands down the most delicious meat around.
 We raise St. Croix, which are smaller bodied and slower growing heritage breed, and they produce a mouth-watering, lean, and subtle meat that will win over the hearts (and taste buds) of lamb enthusiasts and skeptics alike.

-pasture-raised pork
+pasture-raised turkey

 • Food is not just fuel.
 Food is about family, food is about community, food is about identity.
 We nourish all those things when we eat well.